 Failure Modes Potential Interventions Physicians are performing qualifying well visit services during a sick visit but are not billing appropriately Face-to-face and/or virtual training on appropriate billing practices for well visit services for providers and billing staff members.
-Training would be accompanied by ongoing support from COA R3 as needed.
+Training would be accompanied by ongoing support from COA R5 as needed.
 Sick visit appointment times cannot be extended to incorporate well visit services Adding an additional step in the sick visit process flow to ensure that a follow-up well visit appointment is scheduled for members who could not have their sick visit appointment time extended for well visit services.
 The process change would eventually incorporate digital appointment reminders and provider outreach activities.
+Parent does not schedule a well visit appointment for their child or any other qualifying well visit service Partner with providers to educate parents about the importance of a well visit for their adolescent.
+Educational materials would be provided in both English and Spanish.

-At the time of this FY 2019-2020 PIP validation report, COA R3 had completed Module 3 and initiated the intervention planning phase in Module 4.
-COA R3 submitted two intervention plans in July 2019 for the well-child visits PIP.
-Table 2-2 summarizes the interventions COA R3 selected for testing through PDSA cycles for the Well-Child Visits for Members 10-14 Years of Age PIP.
+At the time of this FY 2019-2020 PIP validation report, COA R5 had completed Module 3 and initiated the intervention planning phase in Module 4.
+COA R5 submitted one intervention plan in July 2019 for the well-child visits PIP.
+Table 2-2 summarizes the intervention COA R5 selected for testing through PDSA cycles for the Well-Child Visits for Members 10-14 Years of Age PIP.

-Table 2-2-Planned Interventions for the Well-Child Visits for Members 10-14 Years of Age PIP
+Table 2-2-Planned Interventions for the Well-Child Visits s for Members 10-14 Years of Age PIP joi members to the reals of Age in